THE UNIVERSAL FESTIVAL CALENDAR

 In the Irish Celtic Calendar, this is the day of Puck Fair, one of the world's great annual trickster festivals.

-The great Perseid meteor shower peaks early in the morning of 8/12, UT.
-The Moon is waning to Black on Aug.
-14, so viewing will be excellent.
+The great Perseid meteor shower peaks early in the morning of August 12, UT.
+The Moon is waxing to Full on Aug.
+17 - 18, so viewing will be impaired.

 August 12 - 17 (6 days):

 Major Khemitian festival cycle, enacting the climactic event in the legends of Aset ("Isis") and Ausar ("Osiris"): the final combat between Set, brother and murderer of Ausar; and Hor ("Horus"), son of Aset and Ausar, the young solar hero who would be embodied in every living pharaoh.
 The events of the cycle (Month of Thuthi ["Thoth"], days 25 - 30):